Module

 You might think more is being accomplished with multitasking, but splitting attention between more than one task isn’t an effective way to learn.

 As it turns out, we spend more time multitasking than we ever have before, but studies show that 98% of us aren't actually very good at it.
-Dozens of studies agree that both kids and adults are far less effective as learners, communicators and problem solvers when they're distracted.
+Dozens of studies agree that both children and adults are far less effective as learners, communicators and problem solvers when they're distracted.
+It can even impact your cognitive abilities.

-You should work on one task at a time, giving it your full attention.
+You should try to work on one task at a time, giving it your full attention.
 Focusing on one task will help you complete it more efficiently and effectively.

 Study in shorter bursts